 In January 2017, the university announced they will begin a pilot project in September 2017 offering specific gym time to female and non-binary students.
 Read the full article here.

-If you have any questions regarding the Inclusive Gym Initiative or would like to get involved, please email Jacq Pelland, LGBT* Director, at firstname.lastname@example.org, or Jade DeFehr, Status of Women Director, at email@example.com.
+If you have any questions regarding the Inclusive Gym Initiative or would like to get involved, please email Violet Mayhew or Jude Yallowega, LGBT* Directors, at firstname.lastname@example.org, or the Status of Women Director, at email@example.com.

 Frequently Asked Questions: